EPO meets with Philips

 Experts address common challenges, promote best practices and underline the crucial importance of clarity to the European patent system

-Update on ISO certifications for quality, information security and occupational health & safety management systems
+ISO certifications for quality, information security, environmental management systems and occupational health and safety

 Applicants exchange on quality, timeliness and the Unitary Patent